shaps80/bash/README.md

 Requirements
 ------------

-* TextMate 2.0 - also requires installing shell support from Preferences.
+* TextMate 2.0 - also requires installing shell support from Preferences. http://api.textmate.org/downloads/beta
-* gls - ls replacement that has some nicer features.
-I may remove this requirement later.
+* CoreUtils - This is requuired for gls (ls replacement) to function, it has some nicer features.
+I may remove this requirement later. https://github.com/homer6/gnu_coreutils
 * OSX - for SSID detection.
 I will find a better cross-platform way to do this later.